Cosme711/100-days-of-code/README.md

 **Today's Progress:** In the Random Quote Generator app i fixed a bug redirection on Netlify with _redirect file.
 On quiz app, i have initialized the package register-service-worker and i have upgrade vue2 to vue3 for use Composition Api.

 **Thoughts:** The package register-service-work is required in all my applications.
-I want to improve the responsive of Quiz App with TailwindCss
+I want to improve the responsive design of Quiz App with TailwindCss

 **Link to work:** [Quiz App](https://challenge-country-quiz.netlify.app/)